 Criminalizing Survivors of Domestic and Gender-Based Violence

-NYC Mayor’s Office to End Domestic and Gender-Based Violence
+About NYC Mayor’s Office to End Domestic and Gender-Based Violence

 In the United States, 1 in 4 women experience abuse during their lifetimes.
 Globally, the United Nations reports that up to 70% of women experience some form of gender-based violence in their lifetime (according to country data available).